saeyslab/nichenetr/vignettes/seurat_steps_prioritization.md

 rankings of ligand-receptor pairs based on the different criteria.
 We provide two scenarios: `case_control` and `one_condition`.
 In the “case_control” scenario, all weights are set to 1.
-If “one_condition”, the weights are set to 0 for condition specificity, 2 for ligand activity, and 1 for the remaining criteria.
+If “one_condition”, the weights are set to 0 for condition specificity and 1 for the remaining criteria.
 Users can also provide their own weights using the `prioritizing_weights` argument.

 ``` r
 prior_table <- generate_prioritization_tables(info_tables$sender_receiver_info,